 - Inviting pre-service social studies teachers to develop exhibit-related curriculum for a regional historical museum.

-To explore your interest in partnering for service learning, contact Laura Wilmarth Tyna, Community Partner Liaison in the Office of Service Learning, at email@example.com or (815) 836-5848.
+To explore your interest in partnering for service learning, contact Laura Wilmarth Tyna, Director of Service Learning, at email@example.com or (815) 836-5848.